 a Narcissist the Silent Treatment?

-If you’ve been previously hurt by a narcissist’s silent treatment, you might be tempted to turn their tactics on them.
+If you’ve been previously hurt by a narcissist, you might be tempted to turn their tactics on them.
 As you mother probably told you though: two wrongs don’t make a right, and that’s doubly true when you’re dealing with a narcissist.

-First, ask yourself why you are employing the silent treatment?
+First, ask yourself why you are using their tool set of emotional abuse?
 Are you trying to hurt the narcissist or are you hoping they’ll come back to apologize?
-If it’s the former, their hurt will be short lived.
+If it’s the former, their hurt will be short-lived.